 - Have a plentiful array of patio pots.
 Those that are spared can be moved into place while others recover.

-- This is why God invented ANNUALS.
+- ANNUALS are a lifesaver!
 They can be purchased in full-bloom-and put in areas that need instant color and give INSTANT gratification!

 - Conclusion….Keep a hail-thy attitude, and say “What the hail-where are those margaritas?”